-File Form 3520 if any one or more of the following applies.
+File Form 3520 if any one or more of the following applies:

-1. You are the responsible party for reporting a reportable event that occurred during the current tax year, or you are a U.S. person who transferred property (including cash) to a related foreign trust (or a person related to the trust) in exchange for an obligation or you hold a qualified obligation from that trust that is currently outstanding.
-Responsible party, reportable event, qualified obligation, and person related to a foreign trust are defined later.
+1. You are the responsible party for reporting a reportable event that occurred during the current tax year, or you held an outstanding obligation of a related foreign trust (or an obligation of a person related to the trust) that you treated as a qualified obligation during the current tax year.
+Responsible party, reportable event, and qualified obligation are defined later.